actions-marketplace-validations/khemarato_normalized-unicode-action/README.md

 ### `token`

-If you're using `actions/checkout` AND haven't manually set its `persist-credentials` to `false` AND would like commits from this action to **not** trigger another workflow run, then there's no need to set this parameter.
+If you'd like the pushed fix here to trigger another workflow run, you'll have to set this to a personal access token.

-If you would like `actions/checkout` to *not* persist its credentials, OR if you would like this action's push to trigger a workflow, please set this parameter to a secret token.
+If you don't want its pushes to trigger another workflow run, then use either the `${{ secrets.GITHUB_TOKEN }}` or just use `actions/checkout@v2` which, by default, persists that credential down to later steps like this one.

+Obviously, this is unnecessary if `commit_fix` is `false`.

-**Default**: pulls the Action Token from the checkout action
+**Default**: Attempts to pull the Action Token from the checkout action

 ### `exit_code`